-The Company has adopted a policy to reduce its holdings of strategic shareholdings and has divested more than 60% (in terms of purchase value) compared to the acquisition value since fiscal 2008.
-Also, as stipulated in the Corporate Governance Guidelines adopted in November 2015, the Board of Directors annually conducts a comprehensive review of the purpose and objectives of holding individual strategic shares with a focus on the return targets based on the capital cost, the revenue from dividends, trades, and other transactions, and general trading conditions.
-The number of listed companies in the Company’s strategic shareholdings was 43 as of the end of fiscal 2018, down 10 from the number of 53 as of the end of fiscal 2017.
+The Company has adopted a policy to reduce its holdings of strategic shareholdings and has divested approximately 70% (in terms of purchase value) compared to the acquisition value since fiscal 2008.
+Also, as stipulated in the Corporate Governance Guidelines adopted in November 2015, the Board of Directors annually conducts a comprehensive review of the purpose and objectives of holding individual strategic shares with a focus on the return targets based on the capital cost, the revenue from dividends, general trading conditions and business activities.
+The number of listed companies in the Company's strategic shareholdings was 40 as of the end of fiscal 2019, down three from the number of 43 as of the end of fiscal 2018.

 NYK is a company with a Board of Directors and an Audit and Supervisory Board.
-The Audit and Supervisory Board comprises 4 auditors including two outside auditors, of which at least one has suitable knowledge of finance and accounting.
-The auditors meet the auditing conditions defined by the Audit and Supervisory Board, attend important meetings such as Board of Directors meetings, and conduct hearings with directors and corporate officers, among others, regarding their execution of duties, etc. to perform auditing from an independent and objective perspective.
+The Audit and Supervisory Board comprises four auditors including two outside auditors, of which one has suitable knowledge of finance and accounting.

 The Audit and Supervisory Board evaluates accounting auditors regarding their auditing systems, independence, and performance in accordance with NYK's standard evaluation sheet.